badscrew/activator/README.md

 ## Theory

 Most modern circuits where a high input impedance is required, use the field effect transistors (FET) wich allow simple high impedance designs very easily, FETs themselves having "naturally" a high impedance inputs.
-This however isn't the case for vintage germanium Bipolar Junction Transistors (BJTs), or modern silicon BJTs either by the way.
-When using those, some schematics tricks are required.
+This however isn't the case for vintage germanium Bipolar Junction Transistors (BJTs), nor modern silicon BJTs either by the way.
+When using those, some schematics tricks are required to obtain high impedance.

-In the olden days where FETs weren't common and cheap record players were often built around high-impedance ceramic "crystal" pickup heads, such circuits could be often found, and I "stole" mine from one old schematics file.
-It's almost exactly the input stage of a 60's record player with very few modifications.
+In the olden days when FETs weren't common and cheap record players were often built around high-impedance ceramic "crystal" pickup heads, such circuits could be often found, and I "stole" mine from one such schematics file of an old record player.

-Electronic theory would call it an "amplifier with bootstraped bias network", a nice explanation on how this input impedance increase is achieved can be found here: https://electronics.stackexchange.com/questions/268944/effect-of-bootstrapping-in-amplifier-circuit
+For the EE geeks, the theory would call it an "amplifier with bootstraped bias network", a nice explanation on how this input impedance increase is achieved can be found here: https://electronics.stackexchange.com/questions/268944/effect-of-bootstrapping-in-amplifier-circuit.